SQL Server Maintenance Solution

 @EncryptionKey = 'MyPassword'

-E. Backing up all user databases, using compression, encryption and Idera SQL safe backup
+J. Back up all user databases, using compression, encryption, and Idera SQL Safe Backup

 EXECUTE dbo.DatabaseBackup